walkerjameschris/dataclass/README.md

 warning.
 This package is useful for validating data within R processes which pull from dynamic data sources such as databases and web APIs to provide an extra layer of validation around input and output data.

+## Typing in R

+The package is also experimenting with typing (i.e., enforcing variables to be a specific type).
+This can be enforced using `dataclass::enforce_types()` in your function header.
+Learn more about this using `?dataclass::enforce_types`.